jcussens/tailoring/paper.md

 Pre-allocating memory

-:   During the course of its search for an optimal tree, constructs many
+:   During the course of its search for an optimal tree,
-    set of units $N$, many (mostly temporary) policy trees and some other temporary arrays of values.
-Allocating memory for such data structures can be expensive, so allocates the necessary memory once at the start of the search and frees it at the end.
+    `fastpolicytree` constructs many set of units $N$, many (mostly temporary) policy trees and some other temporary arrays of values.
+    Allocating memory for such data structures can be expensive, so `fastpolicytree` allocates the necessary memory once at the start of the search and frees it at the end.
 So rather than allocating memory to store a new tree, pre-allocated space is used and the new tree overwrites any tree previously stored in that space.

 Simulation study
 ================